-Re-incorporated on August 2, 2001 with a revised Securities Act 2001-13, the establishment of the Barbados Securities Commission was enabled.
-The Commission is responsible for regulation of the Barbados Capital Market, including all public companies whether listed or not.
+Re-incorporated on August 2, 2001, with a revised Securities Act 2001-13, the establishment of the Barbados Securities Commission was enabled.
+The Commission is responsible for regulating the Barbados Capital Market, including all public companies, whether listed or not.

 The Barbados Stock Exchange (BSE) is an association of Member-Brokers, operating a central marketplace for trading securities and remains a non-profit organization privately owned by its members.

-The affairs on the BSE are administered by a Board of Directors through a General Manager and consists of four designated members, four elected and one independent.
+The affairs on the BSE are administered by a Board of Directors through a General Manager and consist of four designated members, four elected and one independent.

 The four designated members represent the Central Bank of Barbados, the Bar Association, the Barbados Chamber of Commerce and Industry, and the Institute of Bankers.
 The elected members are chosen from the Membership of the Stock Exchange.

 The Board of Directors set By-Laws and Rules to regulate the affairs and business of the Exchange.
-Included in the By-laws and Rules are standards and rules of conduct to which members must adhere.
-Only Registered Brokers, representing Members of the BSE are allowed to trade securities on the Exchange.
+The By-laws and Rules are standards and rules of conduct to which members must adhere.
+Only Registered Brokers representing Members of the BSE are allowed to trade securities on the Exchange.

-Generally, a company wishing to be listed on the exchange and which has met all required criteria must first submit a prospectus which complies with the Companies Act and the Securities Act for review and approval.
+Generally, a company wishing to be listed on the Exchange and meet all required criteria must first submit a prospectus that complies with the Companies Act and the Securities Act for review and approval.

-A new Securities Act was passed in 2001 in order to facilitate the establishment of a securities commission and make better provisions for the regulation of the securities market, the capital market and investors.
+A new Securities Act was passed in 2001 to facilitate the establishment of a securities commission and make better provisions for regulating the securities market, the capital market, and investors.

-A total of 26 manufacturing, distribution, utility and service companies are listed on the Exchange.
+Twenty-six (26) manufacturing, distribution, utility, and service companies are listed on the Exchange.
 An unlisted securities market for small companies was launched at the end of 1992.

 Trading Volume and Market Capitalisation